The Centre Mersenne, One Year On

-In 2018, 5612 pages were typesetted (treated internally, outsourced) and turned into accessible PDF articles that you can read on any type of device.
+In 2018, 5612 pages were typeset (treated internally, outsourced) and turned into accessible PDF articles that you can read on any type of device.
 5229 of those pages were processed internally by our in-house layout designer, and 383 were outsourced to trustworthy freelances.

-The centre Mersenne created 5 new websites, with new visual identities, and new norms, since they all comply with OASPA and DOAJ norms are now.
+Centre Mersenne created 5 new websites, with new visual identities, and new norms, since they all comply with OASPA and DOAJ norms are now.

 Support to editorial process with Open Journal System (OJS)